Didzapp-Dave/hf-translator/README.md

 How to use 'hf-translator'

-hibernate database default creds :
+Hibernate database default creds :

 user - hf-translator